Lineup Magic - Captain's Reference

 The Senior Player Constraint

-LineUp Magic calculates every valid combination instantly, sorts them strongest first, and flags Senior Rule conflicts automatically.
+Lineup Magic calculates every valid combination instantly, sorts them strongest first, and flags Senior Rule conflicts automatically.

 FAQ Common Questions About APA Skill Levels